fjenik/check-if-pr-exists/README.md

-# Detect changes between two branches
+# Check if pull request already exists

-A Github action to detect if source branch is ahead of target branch.
+A Github action to detect if pull request from source branch to target branch already exists.

 ### Action inputs